lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/alexnet.md

 def net():
     return tf.keras.models.Sequential([
-        # Here, we use a larger 11 x 11 window to capture objects.
-At the same
-        #
-        # time, we use a stride of 4 to greatly reduce the height and width of
-        #
-        # the output.
-Here, the number of output channels is much larger than
-        #
-        # that in LeNet
         # Aqui, usamos uma janela maior de 11 x 11 para capturar objetos.
         # Ao mesmo tempo, usamos um passo de 4 para reduzir significativamente
         # a altura e a largura da saída.